alexanderdibenedetto/trustkit-net-bindings/README.md

-# Xamarin Bindings for Certificate Pinning in iOS, Android
+# .NET MAUI Bindings for Certificate Pinning in iOS, Android
 using DataTheorem's Trustkit and Trustkit-android repositories

 The original platform libraries can be found below